 Other meetings by the RIPE community

 Aside from the five-day RIPE meeting, RIPE NCC organizes two other types of events: RIPE regional meetings and RIPE roundtable meetings.

 The RIPE NCC regional meetings are organized by the RIPE NCC in each RIPE NCC region at least once a year.
 They aim to provide RIPE NCC members, local internet communities and other interested parties with an opportunity to meet face-to-face and exchange information about RIPE NCC activities, services and developments that are relevant to the local internet community.

 The RIPE roundtable meetings are usually one-day events organized by the RIPE NCC in collaboration with members of the RIPE community.
 They provide an opportunity for open discussion and debate on current topics relevant to the work of the RIPE community, such as IPv6 deployment, traffic engineering or measurements.

 The RIPE general meetings (GM) are held twice a year during the RIPE meeting and are the main decision-making body of the RIPE NCC.
 All RIPE members are invited to attend and vote at these meetings.
 The GMs approve the budget and approve changes to charging schemes.
 They also appoint members to fill any vacancies on the Executive Board or on RIPE standing committees.

 RIPE NCC recognized broker

-Prefix Broker is a RIPE NCC Recognized IPv4 Transfer Broker and an ARIN Registered Transfer Facilitator and is able to mediate between parties and handle all details of an IPv4 address transaction.
+With a strong and proven track record in the RIPE and ARIN region, Prefix Broker is a trusted partner in reliable IPv4 brokerage and is able to mediate between parties and handle all details of an IPv4 address transaction.
 Whether you want to buy IPv4 address space or are looking to sell IPv4 addresses, our committed team is here for you.